thunlp/Unified-DeltaTuning/README.md

 ```bash
 bash download.sh
 ```
 We pack the original 160 datasets.
 Please download it and extract the files to `./data`.
-We upload pretrained_models and original DETs checkpoints of tasks to cloud.
+We upload pretrained_models and original DETs checkpoints to cloud.
 Please download and unpack them to `./pretrained_models` and `./models`.

 # Experiments